 by Michael Kuo

-Ecology: Mycorrhizal with ponderosa pine and occasionally with spruces in the Southwest and in Colorado--and with coast live oak on the West Coast; growing alone, scattered, or gregariously; summer and fall (monsoon season) in the Southwest--fall and winter on the West Coast; ranging as far north as British Columbia.
-The illustrated and described collections are from Colorado.
+Ecology: Mycorrhizal with ponderosa pine and occasionally with spruces in the Southwest and in Colorado—and with coast live oak on the West Coast; growing alone, scattered, or gregariously; summer and fall (monsoon season) in the Southwest—or fall and winter on the West Coast; ranging as far north as British Columbia.
+The illustrated and described collections are from California and Colorado.

 Cap: 5–16 cm; convex, becoming broadly convex or almost flat; dry; dull; bald; whitish, becoming pale brownish with age.

 Pore Surface: Whitish and appearing "stuffed" when young; becoming yellow and eventually olive yellow; not bruising; 1–2 pores per mm at maturity; tubes to 2 cm deep.

 Stem: 5–15 cm long; 2–5 cm thick; club-shaped when young, but usually becoming more or less equal by maturity; solid; whitish; not bruising, but sometimes becoming brownish with age; finely reticulate over the upper portion or nearly overall.

 Flesh: White; not staining on exposure.